 Cedar Waxwings (from which they got their name), Bluebirds, Robins, Cardinals and Downy Woodpeckers.
 This is a plant that is incredibly useful for naturalizing in tough urban conditions.

-The other native juniper that I think is under appreciated is Juniperus communis (Common Juniper).
-It is also often listed as Juniperus communis depressa, which is probably most accurate for the low-growing forms native to Wisconsin.
+The other native juniper that I think is under appreciated is Oldfield Common Juniper (Juniperus communis).
+It’s also often listed as Juniperus communis depressa, which is probably most accurate for the low-growing forms native to Wisconsin.
 They are typically spreading evergreens that can get to about 2-4 feet tall by about 10 feet wide in 30 plus years.
 This plant is the most widespread woody plant species in the world, with native populations in North Africa, Russia, Scotland, Canada, New Mexico and Wisconsin among other places.
 It is dioecious, just like J. virginiana, but has larger blue fruit that’s about the size of a pea.
 It is also highly attractive to birds as well as various rodents.
 In the wild, plants will often times be damaged by fires or rodents to the point where they are opened up and have the character of a bonsai plant.
 They can be strikingly beautiful!

 They are most often found in dry, sandy soils, but will also inhabit heavy clay soils like they do along the banks of Lake Michigan.
 Soil pH has no effect on them.
 They are one of the few woody plants that does equally well in highly acidic or alkaline soils.
 I think the perfect use for them is in open field situations as accent plants.
 I would love to see them used some day on a links golf course like Erin Hills or Whistling Straits.
 I bet they were on the original links courses in Scotland way back when.
 I envision them on the tops of hills or on the edges of sand traps.
 I don’t play golf but I like to watch it.
 I think it would be fun to see golfers have to deal with a shot into the junipers.